Divorce Decrees: What You Need To Know

 Still, make sure to give the document a close look.
 Read it thoroughly before you sign and send it to the judge to be finalized.
 You’ll want to examine it for any mistakes, unclear language, or anything that has changed.
 Things like this need to be taken care of before signing.

-After the divorce decree is official, making changes, even in the case of errors, gets tricky and expensive.
+After the divorce decree is official, making changes, even in cases of error, becomes tricky and expensive.

 As with most legal matters, you may want to enlist the services of a skilled divorce lawyer.
 Even if you handled everything yourself, it never hurts to have an experienced professional double-check the work.
 A few hundred dollars now often saves you money, time, and headaches down the road.